vinisalazar/BioProv/paper/paper.md

 data is the [W3C-PROV data model](https://www.w3.org/TR/prov-dm/), specifically designed to share provenance data across the web and among diverse applications and systems.
 Adding provenance to BWFs can be costly to both developers, responsible for storing information about these workflows, and researchers designing and analyzing workflow results.
-While some workflow systems already provide provenance capture, modelling bioinformatics data in compliance with W3C-PROV is not automatic, requiring a lot of effort from workflow developers and researchers.
+While some workflow systems already provide provenance capturing, modelling bioinformatics data in compliance with W3C-PROV is not automatic, requiring great effort from workflow developers and researchers.
 We introduce BioProv as a library that aims to facilitate the creation of W3C-PROV compliant documents for BWFs, automatically capturing the provenance of workflow steps between different users and computing environments.